Kimberly P. Hadaway

 Hello, I'm Kimberly P. Hadaway.

-I am a Ph.D. student in the Mathematics Department at Iowa State University, where I am the President of our chapter for the Association for Women in Mathematics.
-I am also involved with the Mathematicians of Color Alliance, and we are collaborating to host the Joint AWM-MOCA Speaker Series.
+I am a Ph.D. student in the Mathematics Department at Iowa State University, where I am the President of our chapter for the Association for Women in Mathematics; we are collaborating to host the Joint AWM-MOCA Speaker Series.
+I am a graduate student advisor for the Coalition for Excellence in Undergraduate Mathematics Education, and this fall, I will be participating in Iowa State's Preparing Future Faculty program.
 My current research interests are combinatorics, graph theory, and math education.